 Can I reclaim VAT on pre-registration expenses?

 However, you could recover the VAT on a laptop purchased 2 weeks before the business was incorporated or registered for VAT, provided it was purchased specifically for the business.
-Any VAT recoverable on pre-incorporation expenses has to be recovered on your first VAT return and the software we use will work this out for you.
+Any VAT recoverable on pre-registration expenses has to be recovered on your first VAT return, and the software we use will work this out for you.

 What do I need to consider if my clients are outside the UK?

-Are EC sales treated differently to non EC?
+Are EU sales treated differently to non EU?